petros-d/docs/enterprise/overview.md

 ## Administration

-There are many tools at your disposal for administrating Astronomer:
+There are many tools at your disposal for administering Astronomer:

 * [The Houston API Playground](houston-api.md)
 * [Metrics](grafana-metrics.md)